Abderrahmankhial/Todo/README.md

 # Step 3: Run the development server
 python manage.py runserver
-Save to grepper
-Once the server is running, open your web browser and go to http://127.0.0.1:8000/ to access the Todo application.
 ```

+Once the server is running, open your web browser and go to
+http://127.0.0.1:8000/ to access the Todo application.

 ## Features
 This project offers the following features: